-Dr. Stuart Fleischner, Grant Committee chairman of the Hot Springs Area Community Foundation, recently announced the selection of Isabella Grace Calhoun to receive a $1,000 scholarship from the Chitwood, Johnson, Steinman Endowment fund.
+Beau Britton, Grant Committee chairman of the Hot Springs Area Community Foundation, recently announced that Saige Lynette Long has been selected to receive a $1,000 scholarship from the Chitwood, Johnson, Steinman Endowment fund.

-The fund was established in 1997 by Joseph Russell Chitwood, a longtime Hot Springs resident, former postal worker and history enthusiast.
-Following his death, his heirs have continued to honor his wishes and either awarded an annual scholarship or given one half of the allowable spendable funds to the Garland County Historical Society in years when there have been no applicants, according to a news release from the foundation.
+The fund was established in 1997 by Joseph Russell Chitwood, a longtime Hot Springs resident, former postal worker, and history enthusiast.
+Following his death, his heirs continued to honor his wishes and either awarded an annual scholarship or given one-half of the allowable spendable funds to the Garland County Historical Society in years when there have been no applicants, according to a news release.

-"Since 2002, over $19,983 has been awarded due to Mr. Chitwood's generosity and desire to establish the perpetual fund," the release said.
+"Since 2002, $22,500 has been awarded due to Mr. Chitwood's generosity and desire to establish the perpetual fund," it said.

 To be chosen for the scholarship award, the student must be a graduating senior in Garland County who plans to major in social sciences or a related field and will attend an accredited college or university.
-The student selected must have a high school GPA of 3.00, show financial need, community leadership and the potential to succeed in college.
+The student selected must have a high school GPA of 3.00 or above, show financial need, community leadership and the potential to succeed in college.